Antonio0913/HyperDucktivity/README.md

 and access the site on localhost.
 Push feature branches to Github for evaluation and build.

+Note: For testing on localhost, you also must switch every deployment link with a localhost link.
+A good method to accomplish this is find (https://hyperducktivity.azurewebsites.net) and replace all (http://localhost:8000).
+Make sure to change these links back before making a pull request.

 ## Diagrams and UI/UX

 - [UI/UX](https://www.figma.com/design/AQ2A8JZ1UcukN1M0KmOwQ8/Hyperducktivity-UI-Prototype%2FStoryboard?node-id=0-1&t=NdCUSGFDL9p2E7JI-0)